Sleep disorders affect up to 70 million Americans. Among them, the most common is insomnia, or an inability to sleep through the night.

-3) Getting the Dosage Right
+3) Getting the Serving Size Right

 CBD comes in many forms including some formulas made just to improve the quality of your sleep.
 The question is, which one is right for you?

-4) Timing of Dosage
+4) Timing of Your Serving

-Again, just like with anything else that can alter your body’s responses, there are many factors to consider.
+Just like with anything else that can alter your body’s responses, there are many factors to consider.
 For example, if you’ve eaten a large meal or drank something with caffeine in it, you might not feel the full effects.